pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 Both generic types and associated types defer the decision to the implementer on which concrete types should be used in the trait's functions and methods, so this section seeks to explain when to use one over the other.

 The general rule-of-thumb is:
-- Use associated types when there should only be a single implementation of the trait per type.
+- Use associated types when there should only be a single impl of the trait per type.
-- Use generic types when there can be many possible implementations of the trait per type.
+- Use generic types when there can be many possible impls of the trait per type.

 Let's say we want to define a trait called `Add` which allows us to add values together.
-Here's an initial design and implementation that only uses associated types:
+Here's an initial design and impl that only uses associated types:

 ```rust
 trait Add {